Demisexual: Signs and Relationship Tips For Demisexual People 2023

 One way to deal with this is by having open, honest conversations with friends or peers who might be hurt or upset by you dating someone in the friend group.

-This is good advice for anyone but it is especially important for demisexuals.
+This is good advice for anyone but it is essential for demisexuals.

 You don’t need to feel pressured to explain yourself to anyone, just know that the level of